 The safety of the vehicle will depend greatly on what’s causing your exhaust leak.
 As already stated, exhaust fumes can be harmful if you’re exposed to them for a prolonged period of time.

 Exhaust fumes are very hot, and sometimes the fuel in the exhaust pipe gets ignited.
-If you are unlucky and have the exhaust leak at an unappreciated place, it can cause your car to catch fire.
+If you are unlucky and the exhaust leak is in the wrong place, it can cause your car to catch fire.

 If you’re not sure, have your exhaust inspected by a professional, as this can usually be carried out either free of charge or at very little cost.

 Exhaust Leak Repair Cost

 The average exhaust leak repair cost is usually between $100 and $800, heavily depending on where the exhaust leak is.